Jbleezy/BO1-Reimagined/README.md

 * Make it easier to tell how many grenades you have on HUD
 * Remove blur when paused ingame
 * Make Shang power switches do things when only one is turned on
-* Add meat powerup to grief
-* Add EMP grenades to grief
 * Make wallbuy hintstrings show only buy weapon, buy ammo, or buy upgraded ammo
 * Make trap hintstrings show time remaining for active and cooldown (try using add_zombie_hint())
 * Remove marks on background of Deadshot perk shader